 Whether you are found to be working inside or outside of IR35, IR35 rules will have an impact on the taxes you pay.
-With the IR35 legislation change, it’s no longer up to you to determine which category your contract falls into.
+With the IR35 legislation change in 2021, it’s no longer up to you to determine which category your contract falls into.
 The responsibility of this now sits with the end hirer, where that end hirer is a medium or large company as defined by Companies House.

 It’s still your responsibility to determine your own IR35 status where your client is a small business or where your end hirer is a foreign entity with no UK presence.

 So, how do you find out your IR35 status?